Sid Mandelbaum, M.D., Chairman

 Dr. Seedor is an Associate Editor for the journal Cornea, and a reviewer and author for numerous other journals.
 In 1999, he received the Honor Award of the American Academy of Ophthalmology.
 His research interests center on new technologies of ophthalmic imaging, ocular surface disease, drug therapy, high-risk keratoplasty and keratoprosthetic devices.

 Christopher E. Starr, M.D.

-Dr. Christopher Starr is an Assistant Professor of Ophthalmology and the Director of the Residency Program in Ophthalmology at the Weill Cornell Medical Center, New York-Presbyterian Hospital.
+Dr. Christopher Starr is an Associate Professor of Ophthalmology and currently serves as the Director of Ophthalmic Education and Director of the Fellowship Program in Cornea, Cataract & Laser Vision Correction Surgery at Weill Cornell Medical Center, New York-Presbyterian Hospital.
 He is a member of the cornea, cataract & refractive surgery service and his research interests are in advanced surface ablation surgery and corneal diseases.
 Before joining the faculty at Weill Cornell he was a resident instructor at Manhattan Eye Ear & Throat Hospital, NYU Medical Center where he was awarded the Teacher of the Year Prize.